Отслеживание прогресса доступно только для участников Premium!

 “Did you mew like a cat?”

-The captain did not say anything; he was frightened.
-He was sadly looking at the moon and thought how sorry he was that he had killed a black cat.
+The captain didn’t say anything; he was frightened.
+He looked sadly at the moon and thought how sorry he was that he had killed a black cat.

-The captain jumped high up into the air and gave such a shout that Ted thought that somebody was killing him.
+At that moment Satan came up to him and rubbed against his leg.
+The captain jumped high into the air and shouted so loudly that Ted thought somebody was killing him.

-“Oh, Ted, you will not believe it but the ghost of the poor cat I had killed came up to me and rubbed its back against my leg.”
+“Oh, Ted, you won’t believe it — but the ghost of the poor cat I killed came up to me and rubbed against my leg!”

 “What difference does it make which leg?” shouted the captain.

 “Of course, only I can see it.
-It is the ghost of Satan whom I killed two days ago,” said the captain sadly and went away to the mate’s cabin.
+It’s the ghost of Satan — the cat I killed two days ago,” said the captain sadly and went away to the mate’s cabin.

-In the cabin he woke up the mate and said, "Dick, please go up on deck.
-I am not quite well and I want to go to bed.”
+He woke the mate and said, “Dick, please go on deck.
+I’m not quite well and I want to go to bed.”

-The captain looked so sad that the mate was sorry for him.
+The captain looked so sad that the mate felt sorry for him.

-"All right,” said he, "you go to bed and sleep well, and I think you will never see the ghost of that cat again”.
+“All right,” said he, “go to bed and sleep well.
+I think you’ll never see that ghost again.”

 THE END OF THE GHOST

-Early next morning the mate went on deck and said to the sailors.
-"Watch Satan well or I shall throw him overboard.”
+Early next morning the mate went on deck and said to the sailors, “Watch Satan well, or I’ll throw him overboard.”

-That day the weather was very bad; a strong wind was blowing, and the sailors were working hard trying to tie up the cargo to their deck.
-Suddenly two big boxes broke the strings and slid along the deck.
-Old Sam picked up one of the boxes, and at the same moment the sea-chest in which the sailors kept Satan turned over.
-The cat jumped out of it and ran up on deck.
-Old Sam wanted to catch the animal and dropped the box.
-The box fell down on Satan’s tail.
-The cat mewed terribly, the captain turned round and saw a black cat with a box on its tail.
+That day the weather was very bad; a strong wind was blowing, and the sailors were working hard trying to tie up the cargo on deck.
+Suddenly, two big boxes broke loose and slid across the deck.
+Old Sam picked up one of the boxes, and at that moment the sea chest in which the sailors kept Satan turned over.
+The cat jumped out and ran across the deck.
+Sam tried to catch it and dropped the box.
+The box fell on Satan’s tail.
+The cat mewed terribly.
+The captain turned round and saw a black cat with a box on its tail.

-“Sam,” shouted the captain, “do you see anything under the box?”
+“Sam,” shouted the captain, “do you see anything under that box?”

-“There is Satan’s ghost and the box has fallen on its tail,” said the captain.
+“There’s Satan’s ghost, and the box has fallen on its tail,” said the captain.

-Satan was trying to pull its tail from under the box and was mewing terribly, but the sailors tried to show by their faces that they did not see or hear the cat.
+Satan was trying to pull his tail free and mewing terribly, but the sailors tried to show by their faces that they neither saw nor heard the cat.
 At that moment the mate came on deck.
-When he saw the mewing cat with a big box on its tail, he forgot the sailors’ story about the ghost, and shouted,
+When he saw the mewing cat with a box on its tail, he forgot the ghost story and shouted,

-“Why doesn’t somebody take the box off this poor cat’s tail?”
+“Why doesn’t somebody take the box off that poor cat’s tail?”

 “Dick, do you see and hear the cat too?” cried the captain.

-“Heavens, anybody could hear the poor cat even from the cabin, I...
-I...”
+“Heavens!
+Anyone could hear that cat even from the cabin, I— I...”

 The mate looked at the sailors and remembered everything.
 But it was too late.
-The captain came up to the cat and took the box off its tail.
-Then he turned to the sailors, looked at the cook and said, “Well?”
+The captain came up, lifted the box off the cat’s tail, then turned to the sailors, looked at the cook, and said, “Well?”

-The captain did not say a word and went away to his cabin.
+The captain didn’t say a word and went away to his cabin.
 He never touched old Satan again.

 Поделиться: